Edwinngera/sparsex/README.md

 * Pipeline, come up with standardized shapes for preprocessing, feature_extraction and classification. i.e. whether the incoming image arrays, patches or features are flattened or 2-d or 3-d etc. Take into consideration that some classes/functions are more time consuming than others.
 * Training, toggle between TrainDL and TrainDL_memory.
 * Training, config file, maybe use command line like arguments for configrations.
 For example -D for user provided dictionary.
+* Training, config file validation of arguments.
+Cross check with default parameters.
+* Training, validate if the images in the directory are images.
 * Training, train classifier after extracting features for one image.
 * Feature extraction, standardize/normalize features option after encoding and pooling.
 * Feature extraction, think about using inheritance or composition.